-Item 4 - Advisory Business
+Advisory Business

-Great Lakes Advisors, LLC ("GLA" and "Adviser") was founded in 1981 and is 100% owned by Wintrust Financial Corp., headquartered in Rosemont, IL.
-The Adviser offers customized investment advisory services to high net worth individuals, institutions, pension, profit sharing and retirement plans of endowments, foundations, religious institutes, multi-employer, charitable organizations, healthcare and governmental entities.
-In addition, the Adviser serves as adviser to mutual funds and is the General Partner to a Private Fund.
+The Adviser was founded in 1981 and is 100% owned by Wintrust Financial Corp., headquartered in Rosemont, IL.
+The Adviser offers customized investment advisory services to high net worth individuals, institutions, pension, profit sharing and retirement plans of endowments, foundations, religious institutes, Multi-Employer, charitable organizations, healthcare and governmental entities.
+In addition, the Adviser serves as adviser to mutual funds and is the General Partner to private funds.